FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

     This property tells the application that it should display configured overlays on documents.
 This should be set to true in order to see any configured overlays on viewing of documents.

     Out of the Box, this will be set to false by default.
-If you installed an accelerator (PnP or Claims) which included installing the `opencontent-override-placeholders.properties` file packaged with the release then the configuration would be set to true in your install.
+If you installed an accelerator (PnP or Claims) which included installing the `opencontent-override-placeholders.properties` file packaged with the release, then the configuration will by default be set to true.

     This property can be overridden in the `opencontent-extension-override-placeholders.properties` file in your [custom amp](https://docs.alfresco.com/content-accelerator/latest/develop/extension-content-accelerator/).